gradle/gradle/design-docs/play-support.md

 #### Test cases

-- Scala and Java source sets (and locations) are visible in the components report
+- Scala and Jvm source sets (and locations) are visible in the components report
+- Can configure additional includes and/or source directories for default `scala` and `resources` source sets
-- Can provide additional Scala sources for a Play application, with dependencies on main sources
+- Can provide an additional Scala source set for a Play application, with dependencies on main sources
-- Can provide additional Java sources for a Play application, with dependencies on main sources
+- Can provide an additional resources set for a Play application
 - Build is incremental:
     - Changed in Scala comment does not result in rebuilding Play app
-    - Changed in Java comment does not result in rebuilding Play app
+    - Change in Scala or Java source file triggers recompilation
     - Change in Scala or Java compile properties triggers recompilation
     - Change in Platform triggers recompilation
     - Change in ToolChain triggers recompilation